 So let’s talk about business ideas, which are a nice palate-cleanser after whatever happened with that dude.

 So, making money from a blog only is pretty tough.
 If you google “make money blogging”, you’ll find tons of scammy articles about affiliate programs.
-Blogging has become incredibly professionalized over the last near-decade; in 2004, I posted random shit to Blogger all night long, and now I have deadlines and an editor here at TheGloss.
+Blogging has become incredibly professionalized over the last decade; in 2004, I posted random shit to Blogger all night long, and now I have deadlines and an editor when I write for sites like TheGloss.
+At some blogs, there’s an editorial calendar where things are planned so far in advance you’d think they had to chop down some trees and print the thing on paper.

 Some fashion and style blogs at least generate free stuff (dresses, beauty products, occasionally a trip to somewhere to write about something).
+But it’s a tough path from there to real sponsored content and ad revenue.
 To me, it seems like a very indirect way to make money.

 However, there are, of course, MANY businesses that involve you providing a service, which you advertise through a blog and other social media.
 That’s different.
-I’ve been blogging in various places since 2004, and never worried much about pageviews; my personal blogging (as a comedian, for instance) was really for the benefit of a small group of important people.
-I’d rather get 500 pageviews and a paying gig than 100,000 pageviews from teenagers who type “fag” in the comment box below anything they don’t like.
-(Here’s one solution to that, at least for Youtube.)
+I’ve been blogging in various places since 2004, and never worried much about pageviews; my personal blogging has always been for the benefit of a small group of important people.
+I’d rather get 500 pageviews and a paying gig than 100,000 pageviews from teenagers who type “bitch” in the comment box.

 You can also try e-book publishing if you have some really specific how-to topic in which you are an expert.
 It needs to be something people are actively searching for and willing to pay money for a solution to.
 For instance, “How to stop sweaty palms” would probably sell a lot better than “How to become your own personal brand,” because nobody’s really searching for “how to become your own personal brand,” and there are already lots of regular books on the topic.
 In the past, I have purchased e-books about search engine optimization, how to make money tutoring, and some really specific bodybuilding topics.
 If your topic is really sexy, you could pull off being anonymous (“Blowjob secrets from a nun-turned-porn star!”
 Not that that example has anything to do with you, just saying that I would understand if this kind of book were anonymous, while it would be super bizarre if a book about personal branding were written by an anonymous author.)